Coronavirus latest: Italy deaths surge past China | DW | 19.03.2020

 The announcement comes after last week's decision to halt football games until at least April 2.

-13:43 Bavarian officials report six more coronavirus deaths in the southern German state on Thursday, up from seven day before.
+13:43 Bavarian officials report six more coronavirus deaths in the southern German state on Thursday.
+Seven deaths were reported in Bavaria on Wednesday.

 13:37 Queen Elizabeth and Prince Philip have moved from Buckingham Palace to Windsor Castle as a "sensible precaution" amid the coronavirus pandemic, according to palace officials.
 The 93-year-old monarch and her 98-year-old husband regularly spend time in the medieval castle for several weeks around Easter holidays.